Free shipping on all the prints

 Affordable Art Fair, Singapore

-We will be exhibiting at the Affordable Art Fair Singapore from 18-20 November, 2022, featuring works from notable, award-winning artists, including: Wing Shya, Sean Lee-Davies, Mykhaylo Palinchak, Szabotage, Sharon Blance, CHI, Frank Freeman and Alana Tsui.
-All artworks exhibited will be sold as framed, limited edition prints under S$15,000.
-The fair will be held at the F1 Pit Building, with Private Viewings on Thursday, November 17th, from 3-10pm.
+We exhibited at the Affordable Art Fair Singapore, November, 2022, featuring works from notable, award-winning artists, including: Wing Shya, Sean Lee-Davies, Mykhaylo Palinchak, Szabotage, Sharon Blance, CHI, Frank Freeman and Alana Tsui.
+All artworks exhibited were sold as framed, limited edition prints.
+Immerse yourself in the world of art at the Affordable Art Fair Singapore, November, 2022.
+Featuring renowned artists such as Wing Shya, Sean Lee-Davies, Mykhaylo Palinchak, Szabotage, Sharon Blance, CHI, Frank Freeman, and Alana Tsui, our exhibition showcases framed, limited edition prints that capture the essence of creativity.

 Art Basel Miami